ydaniels/HD-Merchant-wallet/README.md

           btc.confirm_address_payment(
             address="1Ge6rDuyCdYVGhXZjcK4251q67GXMKx6xK", total_crypto_amount=0.01, confirmation_number=3
-          )#Confirm payment on the address with the specified confirmation and amount it will return tuple of status and value of transaction
+          )#Confirm payment on the address with the specified confirmation and amount it will return tuple of transaction status and value of transaction

           #For unconfirmed payment, hash of the found transaction is returned (UNCONFIRMED_ADDRESS_BALANCE, transaction_hash)
           btc.confirm_address_payment(